Masihdeveloper/Boost-Unboost-Announcer/README.md

 That i can help you or provide a **No Event Handler Verison** Of this source, Just you need to paste it in your main file with the same output!

-**⚠️Before run this src make sure that your Bot have access to guilds and guild members in client definition in intents, Otherwise the guildMemberUpdate Event may not worked**
+**⚠️Before run this src make sure that your Bot have access to guilds and guild members in client definition in intents, Otherwise the guildMemberUpdate Event may not worked!**